 Colleges must think like businesses to get more business, claims a leading industry representative.

 The FE sector needs to sell and adapt its wares to meet employer needs, instead of waiting for employers to come shopping, Alan Mitchell, assistant director of the CBI in Scotland, said.
-If it does, he believes, the sector could make millions of pounds.
+If it does, the sector could make millions of pounds, he believed.

 Despite record spending on staff training by employers, only 2 per cent of companies' training budgets goes to the FE sector, according to CBI research.
 Of a UK-wide training spend of pound;23 billion by business, pound;50 million is spent in Scotland on colleges.